purcellconsult/code-cool-stuff-with-python-video-course/quizzes/README.md

 - The turtle module
 - The Tkinter module for building GUIs

-If you're curious about any of the solutions or would like help solving any of the problems join the #slack channel here: [enter link description here](fahamuschool.slack.com)
+If you're curious about any of the solutions or would like help solving any of the problems join the #slack channel here: [fahamuschool.slack.com](fahamuschool.slack.com)